Perspectives on Early America

 Craig Thompson Friend is the CHASS Distinguished Graduate Professor and Director of Public History at North Carolina State University.
 He has authored two books: Along the Maysville Road (2005) and Kentucke’s Frontiers (2010; winner of the 2011 Kentucky Governor’s Award).
 He has also edited or co-edited five collections: The Buzzel About Kentuck (1999), Southern Manhood (2004), Southern Masculinity (2009), Family Values in the Old South (2010) and Death and the American South (2014).

-Stacey M Robertson is the Oglesby Professor of American Heritage at Bradley University, where she has taught since 1994.
+Stacey M Robertson is the Dean of the College of Arts and Humanities at Central Washington University.
 She is the author of four books: Parker Pillsbury: Radical Abolitionist, Male Feminist (2000), Hearts Beating for Liberty: Women Abolitionists in the Old Northwest (2010), Antebellum Women: Private, Public, Partisan, co-authored with Carol Lasser (2010) and Betsy Mix Cowles: Champion of Equality (2014).
 She is also the co-director of the non-profit organization Historians Against Slavery.

 We invite submissions from established scholars and first-time authors alike.
 Prospective authors should send a detailed proposal with a rationale, chapter outlines and at least two sample chapters alongside a brief author's biography and an anticipated submission date.